Interior Design | Tampa | Florida-Interior Design Blogs©

 By: Heather Culley

 This past weekend I bought my annual Christmas Amaryllis.
 Upon asking the flower shop for a refresher on care instructions, I was reminded with the usual water and moderate daylight.
-What I wasn’t expecting was a warning about not placing my potted Amaryllis on top of a fireplace.
+What I wasn’t expecting was a warning about not placing my potted Amaryllis on top of a wall fireplace.

 Although keeping my Amaryllis above the fireplace isn’t a fire hazard, the heat coming through the top of the mantle would dry it right out.
 This caution got me thinking about what other cautions and dangers people may forget when decorating around their gas fireplace during the holidays.